 …And Why They Stand Out

 If Château du Moulin-à-Vent anchors one end of the Cru Beaujolais tent, then Famille Bertrand anchors the opposite stakes.
-These wines are sleek, light, floral, feminine and downright gulpable (Bertrand prefers carbonic maceration, Château du Moulin-à-Vent does not).
+These wines are sleek, light, floral and downright gulpable (Bertrand prefers carbonic maceration, Château du Moulin-à-Vent does not).

 Visiting Yann Bertrand

 I have not yet visited Yann Bertrand, and it is such a small domaine that they barely have a website, let alone information on public tastings.
 As with nearly all Beaujolais producers, I would imagine an advanced appointment is required.